 Cathleen Ormonde, Penny’s associate and friend since the Sixties, continues to bring her proofing and editing skills to the pattern writing and her expert knitting and finishing to our model knitting.
-Elizabeth Newton joined us in 2008 as an assistant, contributing to many facets of our company, including proofing, editing and marketing.
-As well as proofing and editing patterns she works with Penny on all other copy used for our company.
-Elizabeth brings fresh eyes, ideas and a fresh view point to our collection and our marketing strategies.
+Elizabeth Newton joined us in 2008 as an assistant, contributing to many facets of our company, including proofing, editing, marketing and shipping, allowing us to fill our orders promptly throughout the year.

 Penny Straker Patterns are the benchmark of hand knitting patterns.
 Knitter-friendly, with clean graphics, including illustrations of techniques, they are written in a straightforward style.
 They take the knitter one step at a time through each section of a garment and are complete and accurate.

 They are the original generic patterns, written for weights of yarn, not specific brand names.
 With a Penny Straker pattern any appropriate yarn that tests to required gauge can be used in the project.

 A prototype is knit from an idea and a rough sketch.
 The math is calculated for the size range of the design and then rough drafts are written, proofread and re-written.
 Other sizes are then test knit to check the fit and tailoring of each size and the wording of the directions.
 Only then is the final draft ready to be published.